gmyilma/Udacity-Devop-P2/ReadMe.txt

 aws cloudformation create-stack  --stack-name servers --template-body file://servers-deployment.yaml --parameters file://servers-params.json --region us-west-2  --capabilities CAPABILITY_IAM

-Step 5 go to EC2 dashboard and to loadbalancer menu and copy the DNS address and access index.html on your browser.
+Step 5 go to EC2 dashboard and to loadbalancer menu and copy the DNS address and access index.html application on your browser.